 |Page tools: Print Page Print All RSS Search this Product|

-International Trade Price Indexes are released each quarter (three months ending March, June, September and December).
+The ITPI are released each quarter (three months ending March, June, September and December).
 The data are released no later than 33 days after the end of the reference quarter.

-Sampling error occurs when a sample or subset of the population is surveyed rather than the entire population.
+Sampling error occurs when a sample or subset of the population is surveyed, rather than the entire population.
 One measure of the likely difference resulting from not including all of the population in the survey is given by the standard error.
 While the selection of import and export transactions are based on sampling techniques, standard errors are not available for the ITPI.
 While it is reasonably straightforward to calculate sampling errors for a level estimate, it is not so straightforward to determine standard errors for the ITPI which uses both sampling and index methodologies.

-The ITPI rely heavily on specification pricing however, for items that are homogeneous and where quality change is minimal, e.g., basic commodities from the mining and agricultural sectors, it can be more efficient to selectively use average unit values as price estimators.
+The ITPI rely heavily on specification pricing; however, for items that are homogeneous and where quality change is minimal, e.g. basic commodities from the mining and agricultural sectors, it can be more efficient to selectively use average unit values as price estimators.
 Where index accuracy is not compromised, the use of average unit values reduces cost and respondent burden and, in some cases, provide increased robustness and coverage to price estimation.
-The ABS has access to a rich source of international merchandise trade data and selectively uses average unit values in the export price index to augment specification pricing.
-Imported commodities are typically more stable in price, but non-homogenous in character and generally do not lend themselves to measurement by average unit value.
+The ABS has access to a rich source of international merchandise trade data, and selectively uses average unit values in the Export Price Index to augment specification pricing.
+Imported commodities are typically more stable in price but non-homogenous in character, and generally do not lend themselves to measurement by average unit value.

 Index numbers are released as final figures at the time they are first published.
-Revisions will only occur in exceptional circumstances.
+Revisions will occur only in exceptional circumstances.

 The Import Price Index, Australia (cat. no. 6414.0) and Export Price Index, Australia (cat. no. 6405.0) are important economic statistics with each measure having a considerable history.
 The first index of import prices produced by the ABS was introduced in May 1983 and an index of export prices, of one form or another, has been published by the ABS since 1901.

 The Import and Export Price Indexes were published separately until March quarter 2001.
-Starting from June quarter 2001, the publications were integrated and the key series published in International Trade Price Indexes, Australia (cat. no. 6457.0)
+Starting from June quarter 2001, the publications were integrated and the key series published in International Trade Price Indexes, Australia (cat. no. 6457.0).

 Movements in indexes from one period to another can be expressed either as changes in index points or as percentage changes.
 Percentage changes are calculated to illustrate three different kinds of movements in index numbers:

-Care should be exercised when interpreting quarter-to-quarter movements in the indexes as short-term movements do not necessarily indicate changes in trends.
+Care should be exercised when interpreting quarter-to-quarter movements in the indexes, as short-term movements do not necessarily indicate changes in trends.

-Detailed information, including a range of time series spreadsheets, can be found in the "Downloads" tab of this webpage.
-For links to data and publications relating to the producer price indexes and other price indexes, please see the Prices Topics @ a Glance - Inflation and Price Indexes.
+Detailed information, including a range of time series spreadsheets, can be found in the 'Downloads' tab of the International Trade Price Indexes, Australia (cat. no. 6457.0) webpage.
+For links to data and publications relating to the Producer Price Indexes and other price indexes, please see Price Indexes and Inflation.